zentrocdot/bcmathlibext/README.md

 > [!NOTE]
 > <p align="justify">I am using GNU bc in the version 1.07.1.
 The GNU Bash version I am using is version 5.1.16.
 I am working in a GNOME terminal which has the version 3.44.0 für GNOME 42.</p>

+## Motivation

+ <p align="justify">Calculations of all kinds are always needed in the Bash shell.
+One quickly realises that the possibilities with respect to calculations in the Bash shell itself are limited.
+Then bc comes into play and more options for calculatiobs are available.
+After using bc from time to time I realised that bc can much more do than enhance the mathematical possibilities of the Bash shell.
+By loading user defined scripts bc can be easily extended.
+Personally I was missing mathematical and physical constants as well as some functions which are available on nearly every hardware hand-held calculator today.
+So I started a small project with the goal to extend the mathematical posibilities of bc.
+Some results of my work can be found here.</p>

+## Introductory Words

-> <p align="justify">I In the standard version of bc, the accuracy is just as good or just as bad as with maths in Bash.
-The number of decimal places to be taken into account is 0.</p>
+<p align="justify">I In the standard version of bc, the accuracy is just as good or just as bad as with math in Bash.
+The number of decimal places to be taken into account is by standard 0.
+After loading the math library the available precision is 20.</p>

 ## Prerequisites